Fondeadora/.github/pull_request_template.md

 - [ ] Have you added tests that cover the changes and run them?
 - [ ] Have you updated IAM permissions as needed?
 - [ ] Have you created SSM parameters as needed?
+- [ ] Have you added and ran migrations as needed?

 ### Additional Context